-15,000 will fund the involvement of 2000 more children to complete 2 more year's tree planting and initiate an outreach programme to other communities.
+20,000 will fund the involvement of 10000 children and a decade of tree planting, due to finish 2022 and initiate an outreach programme to other communities.
 A tree planting experience provides both an emotional connection to and hands-on practical learning about caring for our natural environment.
 The wood we plant will provide a space that inspires a love of nature, teaches about the role of trees in mitigating climate change and demonstrates what can be achieved when we take action together.

 On September 25th 2015, countries adopted a set of goals to end poverty, protect the planet, and ensure prosperity for all as part of a new sustainable development agenda.
 Each goal has specific targets to be achieved over the next 15 years.
 Article 12.8 states that by 2030, people everywhere should have the relevant information and awareness for sustainable development and lifestyles in harmony with nature, yet many children are growing up without any real understanding of what this means.

 By finding a piece of land, by establishing a partnership with all schools in our community and by agreeing a 10-year long planting programme with them, ALL children who go to school in our town will have planted a tree in the wood.
 By supporting them, we are saying "This matters"; by providing the opportunity to work together they find they can plant not just one tree but a forest.
 And, by providing training and outreach, we can share with others how their towns can also achieve this.